 The Council is concerned with Muslim family issues which covers Marriages, Divorces and Inheritance issues.

-The scholars representing these centers represent all major schools of thought among the Sunnis.
-The Council is also widely accepted by the UK Muslim community and this is shown by the sheer volume of enquiries related to marital problems which it receives from the general UK public: additionally, a significant number of solicitors who were able only to secure civil divorces for their clients have found recourse with the Council regarding also securing Islamic divorces for their respective clients.
+The scholars representing these centres represent all major schools of thought among the Sunnis.
+The Council is also widely accepted by the UK Muslim community and this is shown by the sheer volume of enquiries related to marital problems which it receives from the general UK public: additionally, a significant number of solicitors who have secured civil divorces for their clients have found recourse with the Council regarding also securing Islamic divorces for their clients.

-A group of concerned Muslim scholars and field workers among the Muslim community, aware of the acute sense of alienation felt by many Muslims, when it comes to solving their personal problems, met together in mid-1982, at the Central Mosque of Birmingham and decided to establish “The Islamic Shari’a Council” to be a quasi-Islamic Court.
-It would apply Islamic rules in what was presented to it, of the Family problems in particular and any Islamic questions in general.
+A group of concerned Muslim scholars and field workers among the Muslim community, met together in mid-1982, at the Central Mosque of Birmingham and decided to establish “The Islamic Shari’a Council”.

 In its early stages, the Council sought the guidance of Muslim scholars, and was satisfied that it was fulfilling an essential task in a non-Islamic society by providing a mediation and scholarly service.
 There was a general agreement among Muslim scholars that it is a must, in such cases, to establish such institutions to cater for the basic Shari’a needs of the Muslim community.

-Currently, the Council has dealt with almost nine thousand and sixty seven (9067) cases presented to it.
+To date, the Council has dealt with over 10,000 cases.
 The majority of these cases concern divorce.
 In some cases the wife has obtained a civil divorce which is not accepted by the husband, who considers such a divorce to be unacceptable with no bearing upon his right as a husband.
 As a result, the wife does not feel completely free to enter into another marriage before obtaining an Islamic Talaq.